shannonlynne/PhiRedactor/README.md

 Frontend: http://localhost:3000

 4. In the repo open the TestFiles folder.
-There are 4 files to test.
+See "frontend/TestFiles" for test filesThere are 4 files to test.

 ### Final Notes

 I did spend a bit more time on this than expected mostly because I took my time learning my way through the React project.
 React is still fairly new to me though Material UI and Axios helped keep things quite simple.

 I also triple-checked the project requirements and aimed to make the README as informative as possible.

-I probably spent more time wrangling Codespaces than anything else!
-I've never used it before, and while it’s a bit quirky, I had one file in the wrong place and it took a bit to realize it.
-However, I really don’t consider that part of the actual project.
-It was just something I wanted to learn for my own development.
-Now I know how it works, and what not to do.
-Unfortunately I had a friend run through steps to run it but since he is a Java dev and doesn't use most of these tools,

-See frontend/TestFiles for test files